 - Device broadcasts an alert or notification set to configured thresholds

-Now that you’re well-versed on the differences between the concepts of Device Accountability and Device Tracking, be on the lookout for my next post discussing best practices for how to mitigate device loss.
+Now that you’re well-versed on the differences between the concepts of Device Accountability and Device Tracking, check out my next post on how to mitigate device loss.